uva-hydroinformatics/pyRHESSys/README.md

 ## The pyRHESSys is intended to provide

  - Get and set model input
- - Run RHESsys Model on local and Cloud
+ - Run the RHESSys Model on local and cloud (especially, HydroShare and CyberGIS for water)
  - Visualize RHESSys outputs
- - Use pyRHESSYS with jupyter notebook environment
+ - Use pyRHESSys with Jupyter Notebook environment
- - Interact Hydorshare to download RHESSys TestCases and upload the output of RHESSys
+ - Interact with Hydorshare to download RHESSys test cases and upload the output of RHESSys
- - Create model input using GRASS GIS (in progress)
+ - Create model input using GRASS GIS and R library (in progress)
  - Automate model calibration or sensitivity analysis (Future work)

 ## Installation and Usage